 The government has recently slashed interest rates on small saving schemes and the NSC couldn’t remain untouched.
-Interest rate on NSC for the financial year has been cut by 110 in 2020-21 which remains unchanged for the first quarter of the year 2022.
+The interest rate on NSC for the financial year has been cut by 110 in 2020-21 which remains unchanged for the first quarter of the year 2022.

 Let’s have a look at the current interest rates of small savings schemes.